I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Television was pretty much the death knell for many carnival sideshows, but some hung on, and a few reinvented sideshows still exist today.

-“The Show that Surpasses All Understanding”
+“The Show That Surpasses All Understanding”

 The sideshows went out of business and there was no longer a demand for the three-legged man, or the preserved unborn oddities known as “Pickled Punks.”
 However, Captain Harvey Lee Boswell stepped up and started to acquire the discarded artefacts of defunct shows.
-In the best tradition of the carnie, the rank appears to have been self-awarded.
+In the best tradition of the carny, the military rank appears to have been self-awarded.